Leegenux/Learning_Notes/README.md

-# Some notes about git, Markdown and Linux.
+# Some notes about Git, Markdown and Linux.